 The Safeguarding Representative is the link between the Parish or Congregation and the Safeguarding Co-ordinator.

 The Safeguarding Representative will have relevant training and a sound knowledge of the national policies and procedures and know who to contact if a concern or allegation is raised.

 The Safeguarding Representative has a key role in the administration of the safer recruitment process, including facilitating the DBS Disclosure process at a local level.

 In order for safeguarding to be effectively implemented and promoted within the Catholic Church a contextual awareness and understanding is vital.
 The Clergy/Religious Advisor, as a member of the Clergy/Religious, brings this expertise and experience to the safeguarding structure and leads in the promotion of safeguarding within the Clergy/Religious Congregations.

 Diocesan or Religious Trustees

-The trustees have responsibility for ensuring that any serious incidents which have a potentially detrimental effect to the beneficiaries, the assets or the reputation of the trust are referred to the Charity Commission.
+The trustees are also responsible for ensuring that any serious incidents which could present a risk to the Trust's beneficiaries, assets or reputation are properly managed and are reported to the Charity Commission.